-Can any clinician in our group practice Secure Message any client?
+Can any clinician in our group practice Secure Message a client?

-If a clinician is granted access to the client profile, they’ll need to initiate the conversation in order to use Secure Messaging to communicate with that client, they’ll need to initiate the conversation.
-Clients are only able to begin a Secure Message with the clinician that’s selected as their Primary Clinician at any time, but can respond to another clinician with access to their profile if they’ve already initiated the conversation.
-We recommend creating multiple profiles for the same client.
-That way the client has the ability to Secure Message any of their clinicians at any time.
+If a clinician has been granted access to the client profile, they’ll need to initiate the conversation in order to use Secure Messaging with that client, they’ll need to initiate the conversation.
+Clients are only able to begin a Secure Message thread with their primary clinician, but they can respond to another clinician on an existing conversation.
+If you create multiple profiles for the same client, the client will have the ability to Secure Message each of their primary clinicians at any time.

 Which clinician will appear on invoices, statements, and superbills?

 However, the other clinician’s name(s) will be listed next to each appointment in the Description on invoices and statements.

 If only one session is on the billing document, the Provider field will populate the rendering provider’s information.

-We recommend creating multiple profiles for the same client.
-That way, each billing document has the correct clinician populated in the Provider field.
+If you create multiple profiles for the same client, each billing document will display the correct clinician in the Provider field.

 Why are insurance payments only allocating to one date of service?

-If a client is seeing multiple clinicians in a practice and an insurance payment allocates to the incorrect appointment because there were multiple scheduled on the same day, the payment can be manually edited so that the funds are correctly allocated.
+If a client is seeing multiple clinicians in a practice, the insurance payment may be allocated to the incorrect appointment because there were multiple scheduled on the same day.
+In this situation, you can manually edit the payment to allocate the funds correctly.